Let courage be your north star

 My Indigenous Heritage

-During this time the US Congress passed the Homestead Act, which provided acreage to settlers willing to improve and live off the land for 5 years.
-This opened up the Dakota Territory where a German man named Jack Winter and his family arrived from Minnesota to build their homesteads.
+Ernestine was also allotted land, but it was located in Montana.
+The government didn’t care to keep families close together.
+Ernestine and her two brothers went to public school.
+They were forbidden to have long hair or speak their Native language.
+If caught, they were beaten.
+The US Congress passed the Homestead Act, which provided acreage to settlers willing to improve and live off the land for 5 years.
+This opened up the Dakota Territory which at that time included land within the area of North Dakota, South Dakota, Montana, and Wyoming.
+A German man named Jack Winter and his family arrived from Minnesota to build their homesteads.
 The land they were given was the same allotted land Ernestine and her family lived on, yet no one at the time cared if Native land was given to non-Natives.
 Ernestine worked at the Fort Buford trading post that served Natives and new settlers.
-This is where Ernestine met Jack, and they fell in love and married in 1912.
+This is where Ernestine met Jack, and they fell in love and married in 1912 when she was 19.
 They built a tar paper shack on their shared allotted land and in 1920, my grandmother Mary was born.
-Mary’s grandfather taught her how to live off the land.
-They were called Mooshum and Kookum, Anishinaabe words for grandfather and grandmother.
-Their land was a stopping point for tribes sanctioned by the Bureau of Indian Affairs.
-At that time Native Americans had to have written permission to be off the reservation.
-Mooshum would mend their harnesses and wagons while they rested before continuing their journey.
+The Montana winters were harsh and lonely for the family.
+After Mary’s brother died from pneumonia, the family wanted to be closer to their Native family so they moved back to North Dakata.

-Shortly after returning home from Chemawa in 1937, Mary received news that Rosalie Sayers had passed away due to complications of tuberculosis, a common illness picked up by youth in boarding schools.
-She decided to visit the family in Medicine Lake, Montana which was also allotted land through the Trenton Indian Service Area.
-Communication was difficult because Mrs. Sayers spoke a French/Chippewa/Cree dialect often referred to as the Michif language.
-During this time, Rosalie’s handsome older brother Joseph came to visit and was pleased to meet Mary.
-Soon after, they began courting and in 1938 at the age of 18, Mary married my grandfather Joseph in Poplar, Montana, on the Fort Peck Indian Reservation.
-Together they eventually had six children, including my father.
-They took residence on the reservation because Joseph worked for the Civilian Conservation Corps within their Native American department and as a foreman in mechanics for the National Guard.
-As WWII intensified, the National Guard began looking for men in defense work.
-In 1941, Joseph moved to Bremerton, Washington because the Puget Sound Navy Yard was in need of men.
+Shortly after returning home from Chemawa, Mary received news that Rosalie Sayers had passed away due to complications of tuberculosis, a common illness picked up in boarding schools.
+She decided to visit the family in Medicine Lake, Montana, which was also allotted land through the Bureau of Indian Affairs.
+Communication was difficult because Mrs. Sayers spoke a French/Chippewa/Cree dialect, often referred to as the Michif language.
+During this time, Rosalie’s handsome older brother Joseph visited and was pleased to meet Mary.
+Soon after, they began courting, and in 1938, at the age of 18, Mary married my grandfather Joseph in Poplar, Montana, on the Fort Peck Indian Reservation as it was close to Medicine Lake.

 Life during the war was hard.
 My grandparents lived in a small 14’x14’ cabin with no running water.
 Eventually, Joseph bought a five-acre farm in Port Orchard, Washington, about twenty-five minutes from the Naval Shipyard.
 When the war ended, jobs were hard to come by.
 Once a welder for the shipyard, Joseph found himself working as a sweeper.
 When his former welding supervisor saw him pushing the broom, he asked what he was doing.
 Joseph replied, “I am feeding my family.”
 The next day Joseph was told to report immediately to the welding supervisor.
 He got his old job back and held onto it for 33 years until he retired.

 In 1970, at the age of 50, Mary obtained her GED and went to work as a certified Native American Cultural Specialist, appointed by Indian Affairs in the Puget Sound area of Washington.
 Mary took classes from Northwest coastal tribal members and expanded her knowledge in the areas of basketry, botany, traditional food, and medicine.
-She enjoyed working for the school district teaching urban Native youth about indigenous history, culture, and identity.
+She enjoyed working for the school district teaching urban Native youth about Indigenous history, culture, and identity.

 My father, Michael Sayers, went on to serve in the United States Air Force for four years, then obtained his B.A. in Art Science at Western Washington University.
 He taught for 32 years at South Kitsap High School with a primary focus in fine arts, Washington State history, Native American history, and Native American literature.
-He also oversaw the creation of the first Native American student club.
-Since growing up in Western Washington, Michael cultivated a strong connection to Coast Salish culture which was an integral component in teaching high school local indigenous history.
+He oversaw the creation of the first Native American student club.
+Since growing up in Western Washington, he cultivated a strong connection to Coast Salish culture which was an integral component in teaching high school local Indigenous history.
 He was fortunate to study Coast Salish art from Skokomish tribal leader and artist Bruce Miller.
-As an artist, Michael's work also represents the plains lifestyle of Chippewa culture as they migrated west into the Dakotas and Montana.
+As an artist, his work also represents the plains lifestyle of Chippewa culture as they migrated west into the Dakotas and Montana.

 Older Post Newer Post